 - If yes, read the next paragraph and answer the questions below.

-If you answer "yes" to any of the questions below, you will need a fence permit.
+If you answered "yes" to any of the questions below, you will need a fence permit.

-- If you answered yes to either of the above questions, your project requires a permit.
+- If you answered yes to any of the above questions, your project requires a permit.

-- If you answered no to both questions, the project is considered to be a repair and does not require a permit.
+- If you answered no to all questions, the project is considered to be a repair and does not require a permit.

 Fence Permitting Process